CPF Accrued Interest on Property Sale 2026 | Nexus

 4. The formula and a quick worked computation

-7. Private property worked example — S$2M condo, 10-year hold
+8. Private property worked example: S$2M condo, 10-year hold

-The phone call most mortgage advisors hear at least once a month: “I just sold my flat for $850,000 and walked out of the completion office with $40,000.
+I get this phone call at least once a month.
+“I just sold my flat for $850,000 and walked out of the completion office with $40,000.
 What happened?”
-What happened is CPF accrued interest.
-The seller computed expected cash on sale = sale price minus outstanding loan and forgot to subtract the third line: the CPF refund obligation.
+The answer is almost always CPF accrued interest.
+The seller worked out their cash as sale price minus the outstanding loan, and forgot the third line.
+There’s a CPF refund waiting to be paid first.

 2.5%